qetza/replacetokens/README.md

 `--root <string>`

-The root path to use for relative paths in _sources_.
+The root path to use when reading files with relative paths in _sources_ or _variables_.
 Default is the current working directory.

 `--separator <string>`